DrummerViking/tools/Parse-IncidentReports/readme.md

 In this exmaple the script will run, and will ask for a global admin credentials.
 Once the report is ready, it will send it to all Global Admins found in the tenant as well as to the external account "ExternalAuditing@Audits.com".

+### PARAMETER Recipients
+The email address you want the report to be sent to.

+### PARAMETER OrgAdmins
+Send report to Organization Admins detected.

 ## Version History:
 ### 1.60 - 05/11/2020
  - Updated tool to connect to Exchange Online using oauth authentication.